SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

     the `env.list` contains environment variables which will be used by the run-script.

 ## Related projects and Used Technologies

+[Cinco Cloud][cc] - This editor is based on the Cinco Cloud Archetype.

 [Theia][theia] - We are using Theia as a foundation for our editor.